smich73/QnA-Maker-Uber-Search/README.md

 * Complete testing of continuous processing for document updates.
 * Assistive review process: flagging apparently anomalous questions/answers for human review.
 * Integration with Ibex analytics dashboard to create an overview of document popularity, hit rate, top unanswerable questions etc.
+* Add script to bulk delete QnAs from QnA Maker
+* Adapt QnA Maker scripts to run in Azure (perhaps as Azure Functions)